-Certification is the annual affirmation by each agency that it is in conformance with the requirements of the Internal Control Act of 1987, as extended in 1999, which prescribed the establishment and maintenance of a system of internal controls and a program of internal control review by State agencies and certain public authorities.
+Certification is the annual affirmation by each agency that it is in conformance with the Internal Control Act which requires the establishment and maintenance of a system of internal controls and a program of internal control review by State agencies and covered public authorities.
 Agencies may submit a plan to achieve compliance with the Act in lieu of a certification.
+In addition to the certification, each agency submits an Annual Internal Control Summary which describes certain aspects of its internal control system for the preceding year.